CheeSiang666/Master-Course-Project/README.md

-Research Project- Prediction of 10 years risk of coronary heart disease in Python
+Research Project- Classification and Prediction of 10 years risk of coronary heart disease in Python